meesg/Steganobit/README.md

-By configuring the script to use a high offset you make it possible to decrypt messages based on only the result, by just use of eyesight and educated guesses of which pixels should be 0's and which should be 1's.
+By configuring the script to use a high offset you make it possible to decrypt messages based on only the result, by just use of eyesight and educated guesses of which pixels should be 0's and which should be 1's (as shown above).
 By configuring the script to use a low offset, but still using an image where the original color isn't obtainable (for example a totally black image), the image is decryptable with some basic tools (color picker, another python script, etc).
 By configuring the script to use a low offset and using some random picture, using some advanced AI trained on the same type of pictures and iterating over different possibilities it might still be possible to retrieve the message encrypted in the image.
 Only by using random noise as an original image, you are certain the original image is needed to be able to decrypt the message in the output image.

 ## Table of Contents